Expansion of the Australian Football League: Cairns, North Queensland (2010–)

 Cairns, Queensland has been bidding for an AFL license involving AFL Cairns (which owns the proposed venue Cazaly's Stadium) and AFL Queensland since at least 2010.
 In 2023 an official bid was made for the 20th AFL license in competition with Darwin.
 AFL Cairns boasts a strong local competition producing many talented players for the national competition and regular AFL matches hosted there.
 However Cairns and North Queensland is often cited as lacking the supporter base (being far behind the Barassi Line) and population to make a standalone AFL franchise successful.
 A Northern Australia joint venture between the Northern Territory and North Queensland is sometimes proposed as a more viable option.
 Despite making moves to collaborate with AFL Northern Territory, AFL Cairns has stated its intention for a standalone bid in competition with Darwin/NT.

-Auckland, New Zealand (2013–)
+Wellington or Auckland, New Zealand (1987–)

+In 1987, the VFL Board of Directors received a proposal from the New Zealand Government for a team in Wellington.

-The AFL stated in 2013 that Auckland is its next expansion priority pending construction of a suitable stadium and the bid has the backing of the local governing body, AFL New Zealand.
+The AFL stated in 2013 that Auckland was its next expansion priority pending construction of a suitable stadium and the bid has the backing of the local governing body, AFL New Zealand.
 Though Wellington has hosted all AFL premiership matches held to date between 2013 and 2015, the AFL has stated its preference is to locate a club in Auckland.
-The country's participation, with the average AFL attendance currently similar to that of Tasmania, the NT and the ACT.
-The catchment population is highest of all AFL markets without a club.
-The proposal, however, has enormous challenges, including the lack of awareness in the sport, the lack of a suitable venue, and enormous popularity of rugby football.
-Such a proposal would require substantial ongoing subsidy from the AFL.
+The country's participation and average AFL attendance is similar to that of Tasmania, the NT and the ACT, and the catchment population is highest of all AFL markets without a club.

+The proposal, however, has enormous challenges, including the lack of awareness in the sport, the lack of a suitable venue, and enormous popularity of rugby union and rugby league.
+Such a proposal would also require substantial ongoing subsidies from the AFL.